Key takeaways

 Keep old accounts open

-Older accounts contribute to your credit history length.
-Avoid closing old accounts, as they show lenders your long-term credit behavior.
-Let them stay open to maintain a positive credit history length.
+Older accounts contribute to the average length of your credit history.
+Avoid closing old accounts, as they demonstrate your long-term credit behavior to lenders.
+Let them stay open to maintain a long credit history.

 Limit new applications

-Every time you apply for credit, the lender will conduct a hard inquiry and lower your score slightly.
+Every time you apply for credit, the lender will conduct a hard inquiry, which can slightly lower your credit score.
 Submit multiple applications at once, and you’ll do more damage to your score.

 New accounts also lower the average age of your credit history.
-Lenders prefer consumers to have longer histories since it gives them more data to go on.
+Lenders prefer consumers to have longer histories, as it gives them more data to work with.

 Monitor your score